MrProtsyuk/Loople/README.md

 Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).

 Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

-# Technologies Used
-Foundation for the CSS frame work

-Youtube API and TheNewsAPI for our server side APIs

 # Link to Deployed Application
 https://mrprotsyuk.github.io/Loople/